spideyz0r/rpmbuilder/README.md

 To build a package, place your spec files or a repository under the *packages/* directory.
 Just follow the examples available in the repository.

 A PR will build your package and let it available for download.
 Having a PR merged will deploy that package to these repositories [1].

+Only the spec files scoped to your PR will be built.
+So if your forked repository has multiple packages, the pipeline will only build the PR-scoped packages.

 If you build a Rocky Linux 8 package (el8), the repository will spin up an el8 environment, build and install the package.